Essays that start with a question and end somewhere unexpected.

 The writers behind this newsletter.

 Lifelong obsessive quester.
 I cycle through fixations; currently: Virginia Woolf, category errors, how we define art, and gender mapping.
-Published in Electric Literature; forthcoming in The Philosopher print mag.
+Published in Electric Literature.
+Forthcoming in Liberties, The Philosopher, & The Madrid Review.

 You can find recent issues that have been published by Strange Clarity on Reletter by scrolling up to where it says Latest Issues.
 Tap on the link for any of the most recent emails or hit More Issues to see older ones.